 In this passage, Rabbi Yannai attempts to justify both the dispute and the method of deciding it.
 According to him, controversy is not the result of a mishap but rather a phenomenon emanating from the foundation of the Torah.
 Deciding according to the majority is the preferred method because there does not exist a definitive specific decision regarding the validity of one of the sides in the controversy.

-The majority rule format of decision making was the normal procedure of the Beit Din, upon which Tractate Sanhedrin is based.
+The majority-rule format of decision-making was the normal procedure of the Beit Din, upon which Tractate Sanhedrin is based.
 According to the description in the Tosefta Sanhedrin, the principle of decision by majority rule applied not only to legal hearings, civil and criminal, in local Batei Din, but was also the means of establishing a uniform halacha for the entire Jewish people.
 This was true as long as there was a Sanhedrin in Jerusalem.
 When the Sanhedrin was abolished and the Batei Din lost their position and operational structure, it was no longer possible to bring doubtful cases to the Sanhedrin for judgment or to establish a uniform and universally accepted Halacha, and it became necessary to establish other means by which to determine the halacha.

 In the Yavneh period the sages still saw themselves as a closed community of scholars.
 Before the removal of Rabban Gamliel, an effort was made to arrive at a consensual halachic decision.
 When it became clear in which direction the opinion of most sages was leaning, this was accepted as the majority opinion.